algosup/2023-2024-project-4-sportshield-team-3/Docs/Management/Weekly-Reports/Weekly-Report-2.md

 1 -We managed to set up the alarm ,but we are working on the sensor ringing when we need it. ⏰

-2 -We are working on the NFC compatibility with the device so the device can detect it properly. ⚡

-3 -We started working on battery  managament to keep the battery mostly alive and only use components when needed. 🔋

 ## 6. Anticipated risks

 - 😴 Potential for decreased productivity due to team member fatigue and missing